Surfaces in the 4-ball constructed using generators of knits and their graphical description: Normal form and BMW chart description

-In this section, we give the definition of a BMW surface and a regular BMW surface of degree $n$ (Definition \ref{BMWsurface}), and a BMW chart and a regular BMW chart of degree $n$ (Definition \ref{def5-5}).
-A (regular) BMW surface is equivalent to a (regular) BMW surface in a normal form (Proposition \ref{prop5-2}), and it is presented by a (regular) BMW chart (Theorem \ref{thm4-6}).
-A (regular) BMW chart contains two types of vertices : braid vertices, that are vertices of a chart of a 2-dimensional braid, and tangle vertices, that are newly added vertices.
+In this section, we give a normal form of a knitted surface and of degree $n$ (Proposition \ref{prop5-2}), and a BMW chart of degree $n$ (Definition \ref{def5-5}).
+A BMW chart contains two types of vertices: $\sigma$-vertices, which are vertices of a chart of a 2-dimensional braid, and newly added vertices.
 We use an argument similar to the case of 2-dimensional braids \cite{Kamada02, Kamada96, Kamada94}.
-For a surface $S$ in $D^2 \times I_3 \times I_4$, we call a disk $B$ in $S$ a {\it saddle band} (resp. a {\it minimal/maximal disk}) if it is a component of the set of saddle points (resp. minimal/maximal points) of the function $p'|_S: S \to I_4$, where $p': D^2 \times I_3 \times I_4 \to I_4$ is the projection; see \cite[Section 8.4]{Kamada02}.
+We modify the saddle points and minimal/maximal points of knitted surfaces into saddle bands and minimal/maximal disks, repsectively.
+Let $n$ be a positive integer.
+We denote by a word in the knit monoid a geometric knit, that is a representative of the isotopy class associated with the word, and we denote by $e$ the trivial knit $Q_n \times I$.